Douglas Cardinal: Personal life

 Cardinal has been married four times and has eight children.
 After his return to Red Deer, Douglas Cardinal met his former high school sweetheart Deirdre.
 Her Irish Catholic family did not accept their relationship because of his heritage, so the pair eloped.
 They had one daughter.

 Because interracial marriages were illegal at the time, charges were pressed against Cardinal.
 Lawyer and archbishop Anthony Jordan defended Cardinal, who was found not guilty.
 However, Deirdre's family pressured her to move home, where she raised her and Cardinal's daughter alone.

-Shortly before moving to the United States, Cardinal started a relationship with Carole Olson, who companied him on a road trip 1957 to Texas where they were later married.
+Shortly before moving to the United States, Cardinal started a relationship with Carole Olson, who accompanied him on a road trip 1957 to Texas where they were later married.
 The couple had three children, Nancy, Guy and Bret.
 The couple later divorced due to Cardinal's preoccupation with work.

 He married Marylin Zahar in 1973, with whom he had two children, Lisa and Jean-Marc.

 His fourth and current wife, Idoia Arana-Beobide, is of Basque origin and 30 years his junior.
 They met in 1988 while Cardinal was working on the Canadian Museum of History.
 At the time, she was a tour guide for the museum and an international student taking a museum studies course at a local community college.
 Cardinal and Arana-Beobide have two children, Aritz and Lorea, and reside in Ottawa.
 Arana-Beobide works as a director at his architectural firm.